Aalanli/rust-gpu-dsl/README.md

 ## Language specification
 ### Declarative Definitions
-Declares the computation of elements with declarative purely functional semanics via `compute`, `reduce` and `scan`, as well as primitive elementwise functions, functional `for` (affine), functional `if`, and functional `while` for control flow.
+Declares the computation of elements with declarative purely functional semantics via `compute`, `reduce` and `scan`, as well as primitive element-wise functions, functional `for` (affine), functional `if`, and functional `while` for control flow.

 matmul
 ```